voloudakislab/antagonist/README.md

 ## Explain variables for each class

-For each object of class Antag, recipe contains 3 rows, e.g. for fiveRankJob:
+For each object of **class Antag**, recipe contains 3 rows, e.g. for fiveRankJob:
-	fiveRankJob
+- fiveRankJob
-	parameters.fiveRankJob
+- parameters.fiveRankJob
-	core.fiveRankJob
+- core.fiveRankJob

-For each object of class postAntag, recipe contains 4 rows in , e.g. for avgRankJob:
+For each object of **class postAntag**, recipe contains 4 rows in , e.g. for avgRankJob:
-	avgRankJob
+- avgRankJob
-	parameters.avgRankJob
+- parameters.avgRankJob
-	core.avgRankJob
+- core.avgRankJob
-	parent.avgRankJob
+- parent.avgRankJob

 ## Values for each of the Job-submission objects explained (todo: insert a screenshot img)